+Overcoming Barriers -Whether you are fresh out of high school or returning to school after years in the workforce, we know that going to college is no small feat.
+We are proud of our students’ dedication and the way they are able to balance work, family, life, and school.
+That is why we do everything we can to help students find and stay on the path that is right for them, whether that means creating scholarship and financial aid opportunities that make school affordable or providing a robust wrap around services and tools that help take the guesswork and struggle out of school.
+If you have the will, we will help you find the way.

+Life-Changing Experiences- We are dedicated to fostering academic excellence and creating the kind of educational environment that opens eyes and changes lives.
+Outside the classroom, we work hard to create a diverse student community that offers not just fun, but growth and leadership opportunities through our clubs, organizations, and athletics programs.
+We carefully select our programs and courses - and the faculty who teach in them – to make sure that,whatever your educational goals, we’re providing you a clear path to success.

+As an open-access institution, SAC embraces all students in the diverse community that it serves.
+The mission and vision statements reflect the commitment of faculty, staff, and administrators to offering quality instruction and support services that best serve its diverse student population.
+The mission statement’s central verbs, “inspires, transforms and empowers,” is evidence of SAC’s commitment to both individual and collective student learning and achievement.

-you areWe arethey areThat isthat iswe willWe are Santa Ana College address the institution’s broad educational purpose, its intended student population, the types of degrees and other credentials it offers, and its commitment to student learning and achievements.
+SAC’s mission and vision statements, combined with adopted cornerstones, assure that Santa Ana College addresses the institution’s broad educational purpose, its intended student population, the types of degrees and other credentials it offers, and its commitment to student learning and achievements.

 I.A.1.
 Analysis and Evaluation

-The Mission of Santa Ana college, combined with the established vision statement, describes the institution’s broad educational purposes, its intended student population, the types of degrees and certificates it offers, and its commitment to student learning and student achievement.
+The Mission of Santa Ana college, combined with the established vision statement and cornerstones, describes the institution’s broad educational purposes appropriate to an institution of higher learning, its intended student population, the types of degrees and certificates it offers, and its commitment to student learning and student achievement.

 I.A.2.
 The institution uses data to determine how effectively it is accomplishing its mission, and whether the mission directs institutional priorities in meeting the educational needs of students.